Josephson effect in an atomic Fulde-Ferrell-Larkin-Ovchinnikov superfluid: Introduction

-Among these, the FFLO state is of particular interest, since the Cooper pairs may condensate into a finite center-of-mass momentum state.
-The request for the FFLO state has lasted for more than four decades in many branches of physics.
-Only recently experimental evidences of its existence have been found in the heavy fermion superconductor CeCoIn$_5$.
+Among these, the FFLO state is of particular interest, since the Cooper pairs may condense into a state with a finite center-of-mass momentum.
+The search for the FFLO state has lasted for more than four decades in many branches of physics.
+In condensed matter community, experimental evidences of its existence have been reported in the heavy fermion superconductor CeCoIn$_5$.
 The observations include the specific heat, magnetization, and penetration depth measurements \cite{cecoin5}.
-However, definitive identifications of the FFLO phases are desirable.
+Recent theoretical studies suggest that such phase is more favorable in the low-dimensional systems \cite{yang,orso,hld,parish,feiguin,xiajipra1d,guan1,xiajimulti1d,zhao,casula,xiajipra1d2008,luscher,rizzi,gao,batroun,tezuka,guan2,kakashvili,wang,chen,guan3,edge}.
+Particularly it dominates in the quasi-one-dimensional (1D) polarized gases~\cite{orso,hld}.
+Following these suggestions, most recently, strong evidence for the FFLO superfluid has been found in ultracold atoms at Rice University \cite{riceexpt}, by trapping a two-component mixture of ultracold $^6$Li atoms in an array of one dimensional tubes.
+At temperatures $T\sim 0.1T_F$, where $T_F$ is the Fermi temperature, the measured density profiles exhibit a partially polarized core surrounded by wings composed of either a completely paired BCS superfluid or a fully polarized normal gas, in excellent agreement with the theoretical predictions given by Orso \cite{orso} and by the present authors \cite{hld}.

+However, the Rice experiment was done with an intermediate interaction strength, where the 1D binding energy is much larger than the Fermi energy.
+Therefore, more accurate measurements are required at weaker interactions (and hence lower temperatures), together with a new definitive identification scheme for the FFLO order parameter.
 These should be based on phase-sensitive measurements that can directly reveal the spatial variations of the phase of the order parameter.
 One possibility is the Josephson effect \cite{je}.

-In this Letter we propose an \emph{atomic Josephson effect} to detect the existence of FFLO phases.
-Theoretical studies suggest that such phase is more favorable in the low-dimensional systems.
-Particularly it dominates in the one-dimensional (1D) polarized gases \cite{hld,yang}.
-We therefore consider two spatially separate 1D atomic Fermi gases with tunable spin polarizations in a tight double-well potential on an atom chip, where the lateral motion of fermions is frozen, while axial motion is weakly confined.
-A weak link at a specific position $x_0$ is easily created by superimposing a narrow dipole dimple potential to allow tunneling.
+In this work we propose an \emph{atomic Josephson effect} to detect the existence of the exotic FFLO superfluids.
+We consider two spatially separate quasi-1D atomic Fermi gases with tunable spin polarizations in a tight double-well potential, where the lateral motion of fermions is frozen, while axial motion is weakly confined.
+A weak link at a specific position $x_0$ may be created by superimposing a narrow dipole dimple potential to allow tunneling.
 Fig. 1 presents a schematic view of the configuration, together with the potential and particle density profiles.
-Its detailed realization will be addressed later.
+Its possible realization will be addressed later.